 Jomsom Muktinath trek in the Annapurna region takes you to path of salvation, allowing to visit both Hindu and Buddhist shrines.
 Progressing through the world’s deepest gorge formed by Kali Gandaki River, Jomsom Mukthinath trekking trail is absolutely worth experiencing.
 This trek rewards you with breathtaking panoramic views of peaks like Nilgiri, Annapurna, Dhaulagiri including cultural villages, lush forests and valleys.

-The Jomsom Muktinath trek proposed by Orbit Alpine Adventures follows one of the most frequented and well-defined routes, throughout which trekkers have a fabulous opportunity to get lost in appreciation of the constantly changing landscapes along with age-old monasteries, caves, temples, local culture, and natural hot springs are the factors inviting thousands of trekkers every year.
+Jomsom Muktinath trek 10-day itinerary proposed by Orbit Alpine Adventure follows one of the most frequented and well-defined routes.
+Throughout the journey, trekkers have a fabulous opportunity to get lost in appreciation of the constantly changing landscapes along with altitude.
+The age-old monasteries, caves, temples, local culture, and natural hot springs are the factors inviting thousands of trekkers every year.

 Jomsom Muktinath trek begins from Jomsom after a domestic flight from Pokhara which offers you the aerial view of Annapurna region.
 You have the scenery of the lush valleys, wonderful landscapes and snowy peaks of Annapurna, Dhaulagiri and distant view of Manaslu region.
 The Apple orchards of Kagbeni, the gateway to Upper Mustang trekking and Marpha are really amazing to observe at.